rodrigoklein/gs1-hc-spec/V1.0/References/InboundResponseError.md

 # InboundResponse Reference

-The InboundResponse is a Message responsbile to provide the feedback if the message was accepted by the receiver.
+The InboundResponse is a Message responsible to provide feedback if the message was accepted by the receiver.

 > The receipt information is not the final information and means that the message was accepted but not processed.
-> To ask of the message was processed please see the Query Section
+> To ask if the message was processed please see the Query Section

 ### Fields of the Message